jdanekrh/amqv7-workshop/labs/30-produce-consume.md

 ###  Request Reply

 Messaging is typically used to decouple producers and consumers in two main dimensions: time, and space.
 When will a consumer see messages?
 Who knows, but it's not the producer's responsibility.
 Where do the consumers even live?
 Again, not a detail a producer should be coupled to.
 However, there are use cases where producing messages/events will necessitate a response from *some* consumer downstream.
 You may already have usecases implemented like this using some legacy proprietary queuing system and would like a nice replacement for that legacy system but cannot change your application.
-However you come across a request-reply usecase here's what it looks like with JBoss AMQ7.
+However you come across a request-reply usecase here's what it looks like with JBoss AMQ 7.

-In the root of the AMQ7 broker installation, there is an `examples` folder.
+In the root of the AMQ 7 broker installation, there is an `examples` folder.
 There are a handful of nice examples here.
 Navigate to:

 ```bash
 $ cd $AMQ7_BASE/examples/features/standard/request-reply